undergrad-partner-school

 New Jersey Institute of Technology offers need-based college-administered scholarship and grant aid to international students.

-The most recent reported freshman retention rate for New Jersey Institute of Technology is 91%.
+The most recent data indicate that the freshman retention rate for New Jersey Institute of Technology is 90%.

 Contact Information